tamersp25/docs/src/docs/overview/aiWARE-in-depth/engines.md

 Engine Toolkit
 ==============

-Engine Toolkit (ET) abstracts the input/output layer between the Engine and Veritone platform, freeing engine developers of having to deal with the nuances of getting input data (e.g. off Kafka queues) and producing the engine outputs (e.g. back to Kafka queue).
+Engine Toolkit (ET) abstracts the input/output layer between the Engine and Veritone platform, freeing engine developers of having to deal with the nuances of getting input data (e.g. off queues) and producing the engine outputs (e.g. back to queue).

 New Engine Toolkit
 ------------------